 Manufacturing Matters & Industry 4.0

-Manufacturers and service providers came together last Thursday at the London Convention Center for London’s annual Manufacturing Matters Conference.
-Attendees had the opportunity to network with and learn from a long list of industry leaders including representatives from Nestle Canada, Arcane, Western University and Festo.
+Manufacturers and service providers came together last October at the London Convention Center for London’s annual Manufacturing Matters Conference.
+Attendees had the opportunity to network with and learn from a long list of industry leaders including representatives from Nestle Canada, Arcane, Western University, and Festo.

 If we were to sum up the theme of the Manufacturing Matters conference in one word, it would be innovation.
 Innovation that has been born by merging the software and data world with that of hardware and production, giving rise to what is now commonly being referred to as Industry 4.0—the next industrial revolution.